User0332/PogScript/README.md

 <br/>

-For mor information, you can visit the [guides](https://github.com/User0332/PogScript/tree/master/docs/guides/) section of this repository.
+For more information, you can visit the [guides](https://github.com/User0332/PogScript/tree/master/docs/guides/) section of this repository.